zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Please see the Release Notes for details of new features.

 Installation
 ============

-Binary installation packages are available, but they do not support multiple service instance installation.
-Be sure to read the installation_readme.txt in the doc directory for more information concerning installation issues.

-You can also use the zip packages to install Firebird manually.
-There is more info on manual installation in doc\install_windows_manually.txt.
+Installation issues are covered in detail in the Installation Guide available in the doc directory after install.
+A brief summary of installation issues can also be found in the installation_readme.txt, also available from the doc directory after installation.

 Reporting Bugs